decentraland/documentation/content/creator/sdk7/architecture/entities-components.md

 ## Get an entity by name

-When using the Decentraland Editor and adding entities via the drag-and-drop Visual Editor, each entity has a unique name.
+When adding entities via drag-and-drop in the [Scene Editor]({{< ref "/content/creator/scene-editor/about-editor.md" >}}), each entity has a unique name.
 Use the `engine.getEntityOrNullByName()` function to reference one of these entities from your code.
-Pass the entity's name as a string, as written on the Visual Editor's UI, in the tree view on the left.
+Pass the entity's name as a string, as written on the Scene Editor's UI, in the tree view on the left.

 ```ts
 function main() {